MauRuRo/MSP4-CrossFitCommunityApp/README.md

 ### **Further Features**
 - **Notifications**
 A general feature that's not part of a specific page is the notification feature.
 When a member comments on another members workout log, the owner of the log get's a notification message on their browser in real time (without having to reload the page).
 They also receive an email of the notification.
 The user can opt to turn off the email notifications by changing email settings (form the profile page).
-The notification feautre also applies to a user adding anther member to a group (of which that member will then receive a notification, if the group is shared).
+Other members who have commented on the same log also get a notification of a new comment on that log.
+The notification feature also applies to a user adding anther member to a group (of which that member will then receive a notification, if the group is shared).
 - **Cronjobs** For the site to work properly in a real world environment, the statistics for inactive users need to be updated regurlarly.
 I looked in to writing cronjobs using (among others) the django-crontab package, but I could not get this to be implemented following the instructions of the docs.
 I concluded that use of this package is not possible in a GitPod/Heroku deployment setup.
 That is why I ended up using Heroku Scheduler as an alternative, which updates the statistics for all users who have not logged in in the past 24 hours once a day.

 ---